Montpelier's earnings per share in the fourth quarter surpassed the

-due to its increased exposure in the property catastrophe lines of
+positioned due to its increased exposure in the property

-also scores strongly with credit rating agencies.
-We thus retain
+buybacks.
+It scores strongly with credit rating agencies as well.

 Montpelier Re Holdings Ltd. (MRH) was formed in 2001 by White